kyma-project/kyma/components/eventing-controller/README.md

 ## Overview

-The Eventing Controller component contains controllers for various CRDs related to Eventing in Kyma.
+The Eventing Controller components contain controllers for various CRDs related to Eventing in Kyma.
 The following controller comes with this container:

 - [`controller`](https://github.com/kyma-project/kyma/blob/main/components/eventing-controller/cmd/eventing-controller/main.go), which lays down the Eventing infrastructure in Business Event Bus (BEB) or [NATS](https://docs.nats.io/nats-concepts/intro).